Strategies for Educators to Support Students in STEM

 - seek help from qualified others when needed (after a sincere individual effort) and work collaboratively with peers (e.g., form study groups);

-- find female role models and mentors, as well as like-minded and supportive peers, to communicate with in person or in safe online settings, or consult websites and books that profile such individuals (males can also fill these roles; however, it is important to ensure that females are included);
+- find role models and mentors, as well as like-minded and supportive peers, to communicate with in person or in safe online settings, or consult websites and books that profile such individuals;

 - notice STEM in the surrounding world and seek to know more about it;

-- educate themselves about STEM careers and career preparation;
+- educate themselves about STEM careers and career preparation, and;

 Similarly, teach students to assess their own actions during school work.
 Help them learn what is fair and respectful behavior and have them monitor their actions in structured ways, such as reviewing a checklist of equitable behaviors after completing a small-group activity and determining how well they think they did.

 - Advocate for gender equity in the STEM disciplines at the school and community levels, as well as that of the wider society.
 This means sharing information and strategies with colleagues, parents, and students themselves, as well as seeking formal structural changes or policies and programs that will help forward this important educational agenda.
 For example, it is important to seek administrative support that is committed to providing quality STEM teachers with proper training in both STEM and gender issues, access to modern instructional technologies, gender-fair curricula, and assessment data that is disaggregated by sex.
-You might also start a professional learning community within or across schools that is devoted to gender issues in STEM (or gender issues in general, which would include males in relation to reading and writing).
+You might also start a professional learning community within or across schools that is devoted to gender issues in STEM.
 Being an advocate also means voicing your concerns when you witness inequitable or potentially harmful comments and actions.

 - Continue to grow professionally by learning more about gender issues in the STEM disciplines and how to address these issues effectively.
 Two ways to do this are through engaging in structured professional development opportunities and professional reading.
 You might also audiotape or videotape your teaching for self-analysis or have a qualified individual evaluate your teaching for gender-fairness.